Skip to main content

 Overview

-• Issue — List, retrieve, update, comment on, and aggregate Wiz security issues (toxic combinations, vulnerabilities, misconfigurations, threat detections)
+• Issue — Query, update, comment on, and aggregate Wiz security issues (toxic combinations, vulnerabilities, misconfigurations, threat detections)

-• Cloud Resource — Search and inventory cloud resources across connected accounts (VMs, buckets, databases, container images, etc.)
+• Cloud Resource — Inventory cloud resources across connected accounts (VMs, buckets, databases, container images, etc.)

 • Vulnerability Finding — List vulnerability findings with CVE details, exploit indicators, and the affected workload

-• Version Control Resource — Inventory repositories from connected VCS integrations (GitHub, GitLab, Bitbucket, AzureDevOps)
+• Repository — Inventory repositories from connected VCS integrations (GitHub, GitLab, Bitbucket, AzureDevOps)

-• Project — Manage Wiz projects (logical groupings of cloud resources) and inspect project ownership
+• Project — List Wiz projects (logical groupings of cloud resources)

 Forensics & Graph: